Tuesday, July 28, 2015

 Bhagirathi at Gangotri, Coming from Gomukh

-Uttarakhand is truely called "Devbhoomi", I felt it when visited there in last decade.
-Situated in southern part of Himalayas it is abode of many important Hindu temples, origin place of famous rivers and confluences of rivers.
-Of the many religious places, visit to four of them is called "The Char Dham Yatra of Uttarakhand".
+Uttarakhand is truly called "Devbhoomi", I felt it when visited there in the last decade.
+Situated in the southern part of the Himalayas it is the abode of many important Hindu temples, the origin place of famous rivers and confluences of rivers.
+Of the many religious places, visit to four of them are called "The Char Dham Yatra of Uttarakhand".
 These four places are:--

 1. Yamunotri Dham - The place from where River Yamuna originates.

-2. Gangotri Dham - The place from where River Ganga originates.
+2. Gangotri Dham - The place from where the River Ganga originates.

 3. Kedarnath Dham - One of the twelve "Jyotirlingas" and Famous Shiva temple near river Mandakini

-Other important religious places in Uttarakhand are HaridwarRishikesh and Dev Prayag.
-At Dev Prayag is the confluence of river Bhagirathi and Alaknanda.
-In addition to these there are "Panch Prayag" (Five confluences including Devprayag), Panch Kedar (Five temples of Shiva named Kedarnath, including the above mentioned Kedarnath Dham) and Panch Badri (Five temples of Vishnu named Badrinath, including above mentioned Badrinath Dham).
-Many other religious places and these famous "dhams" alongwith holy rivers Ganga and Yamuna truely make Uttarakhand "Dev Bhoomi" (The land of Gods).
+Other important religious places in Uttarakhand are HaridwarRishikesh, and Dev Prayag.
+At Dev Prayag is the confluence of rivers Bhagirathi and Alaknanda.
+In addition to these, there are "Panch Prayag" (Five confluences including Devprayag), Panch Kedar (Five temples of Shiva named Kedarnath, including the above-mentioned Kedarnath Dham), and Panch Badri (Five temples of Vishnu named Badrinath, including above mentioned Badrinath Dham).
+Many other religious places and these famous "Dhams" alongwith holy rivers Ganga and Yamuna truly make Uttarakhand "Dev Bhoomi" (The land of Gods).

 A small town on the hill slope